cowzendux/removeLabels/README.md

 # removeLabels
-This program can be used to remove variable labels and/or value labels from a list of variables
+This is an SPSS Python macro that can be used to remove variable labels and/or value labels from a list of variables

 ## Usage
 **removeLabels(variable, value)**